niolabs/docs/docs/getting-started/locally/run-nio.md

     starting to: started
   ```

-If you see those logs, nio is up and running.
+If you see those logs, the nio Platform is up and running.
 Congratulations!